 They make a wide range of models, from shoes and boots, low-cut and mid-cut, ventilated and waterproof to fit every need.
 For lower temperatures, go with the mid-cut waterproof version.

-2. Runner-Up: Salomon X Ultra Prime Hiking Shoes
+2. Runner-Up: Salomon X Ultra 3 Mid GTX Hiking Boot

-3. Top Pick for Wet Conditions: Xtratuf Full Rubber *Alaska’s Favorite
+3. Best for Wet Conditions: Xtratuf Full Rubber *Alaska’s Favorite

 We found out that many industrial roofing contractors from Alaska are using these boots cause they perform extraordinary well on wet metal rooftops.